katzjason/katzjason/README.md

 Here are some of the projects that I've recently worked on:

-💕 Perfect Match -> Software Developer (June 2022 – Present)
+💕 Perfect Match -> Software Developer (June 2022 – May 2023)

 🚀 Bantr -> Software Engineering Intern (Summer 2022)